-Comms managers in pro sport have faced a tough choice until recently.
+Communications managers in pro and college sport have faced a tough choice until recently.

-With Blinder, athletes can receive scheduled calls on their personal mobiles, without having shared their number with the caller.
+With Blinder, communications teams can schedule calls for their athletes and coaches, which they receive on their personal mobiles, without having shared their number with the caller.

 2. A new level of professionalism to media relations